 8. Volver – To return / 2006 (R)

-Volver is a Spanish film that was released in 2006.
-It recounts the story of Raimunda.
+Volver is a 2006 Spanish film that recounts the story of Raimunda.
 He returns to her hometown to care for her mother’s gravesite.

 Pedro Almodóvar is the director of Volver, and this features a well-known actress, Penelope Cruz.

 After losing her husband, Raimunda faces challenges while guiding life without him.
-Besides raising her teenage daughter, she also manages the family-owned grocery store.
+In addition to raising her teenage daughter, she manages the family-owned grocery store.

 She tries to navigate her way through the town and the people who live there.
 Along the way, she must confront her past and accept her options.